 By the 18th century, however, Rye’s prosperity depended as much on smuggling as any legitimate trade.
 Professional gangs roamed the countryside, stored their ill-gotten gains in the old vaulted cellars and crept through secret passages and tunnels.
 A Blue Badge tour will guide you to some of the more mysterious parts of the town, but beware of the local ghosts!

 The curious appeal of Rye is that, unlike other towns that take you back to the past, Rye brings foregone ages into the present.
 Today Rye is not so much a living museum as a flourishing market town whose rich history is very much in evidence.
-Wonderful houses with traditional wood burning stoves, antique stores, nail art shop and gift shops selling personalised wedding gifts from every period jostle together along the narrow streets, and while you may still see a ‘smuggler’ or two, they are more likely to be on their way to a local fund raising event!
+Wonderful houses with traditional wood burning stoves, antique stores and even a quaintnail art shop jostle together along the narrow streets, and while you may still see a ‘smuggler’ or two, they are more likely to be on their way to a local fund raising event!

 Many famous writers have lived or stayed in Rye over the years and world famous names like Henry James, E.F.
 Benson, Conrad Aiken, Joseph Conrad, H.G.
 Wells, G.K.
 Chesterton, Radcliffe Hall and Rumer Godden are but a few.
 The famous Dr. Syn novels by Russell Thorndike, brother of that Grand Dame of the British Theatre, Dame Sybil Thorndike, are set on Romney Marsh around Rye, and Russell Thorndike’s son, distinguished actor Daniel Thorndike and his family still live in the area.